 Eduardo Chavez, 25 years old, I’m from Mexico and currently living in Mexico City.
-I like everything related with action sports and love hip- hop culture.
+I like everything related to action sports and love hip- hop culture.
 I love listening to music at any moment I can and creating.

 How long have you been training?